School of Music Office Location

 How to Get a Locker

-Charlene Smith assigns lockers in the SOM Office.
+Students may check out a locker during their time at TCU School of Music.
 Once you have a locker assignment, you may keep it as long as you are a music major at TCU.
-Instrumental lockers are located in both Ed Landreth and the Walsh Center – piano students will be assigned a locker in the piano wing located in the Walsh Center.
-Charlene will issue you a combination to the locker/padlock when she assigns you the locker.
+Instrumental lockers are located in the Ed Landreth building, Walsh Performing Arts Center, and the TCU Music Center.
+To check out a locker in the Ed Landreth or Walsh buildings, please email Sarah Walters at email@example.com.
+To check out a locker in the TCU Music Center, please contact Sharie Owens at S.OWENS@tcu.edu.
+Sarah or Sharie will issue you a combination to the locker/padlock.
 Students are not allowed to use their own padlocks on the lockers.
-Please contact Charlene Smith if you have questions about locker assignments at 817-257-7232 or email@example.com.
+Please contact Sarah Walters if you have questions about locker assignments at 817-257-7232 or firstname.lastname@example.org.

 All music majors are assigned a faculty advisor based on their area of study.
 Learn more about advising on the School of Music advising page.